WVUHPC/Modern-Fortran/_episodes/31-CUDA-Fortran.md

 for scientific applications.
-GPU designs are optimized for the kind of computations found in graphics rendering, but are general enough to be useful in many cases involving data-parallelism, linear algebra and other common use cases in scientific computing.
+GPU designs are optimized for the kind of computations found in graphics rendering, but are general enough to be useful in many cases involving data-parallelism, linear algebra, and other common use cases in scientific computing.

 CUDA Fortran is the Fortran interface to the CUDA parallel computing platform.
-If you are familiar with CUDA C, then you are already well on your way to using CUDA Fortran as it is based on the CUDA C runtime API.
+If you are familiar with CUDA C, then you are already well on your way to using CUDA Fortran is based on the CUDA C runtime API.
 There are a few differences in how CUDA concepts are expressed using Fortran 90 constructs, but the programming model for both CUDA Fortran and CUDA C is the same.